MateoPeri/unity-cloud-deployer/README.md

 Tool to automatically deploy your WebGL games from UnityCloud to your ASP.NET server.

 ## How it works
-THis tool is intended to be used along with Unity Cloud Builder, wich can be set to fire an action when a build is completed successfully.
+This tool is intended to be used along with Unity Cloud Builder, wich can be set to fire an action when a build is completed successfully.
 That action (webhook) is a POST request, sending a JSON that looks like this:
 ```json
 {
   "buildNumber": {BUILD_NUMBER},